oasis6212/Meshbot_weather/README.md

 To prevent excessive api calls, the bot will check if it currently has the data being requested and if it is less than an hour old.
 If both those conditions are met, the bot will use its catched data.
 If not, it will refresh the weather info.
-It will not produce more than two api calls per hour for weather forcast.
-One for hourly data and the other for daily data.
+It will not produce more than two api calls per hour for weather forecast.
+One for the hourly data and the other for the daily data.
 If there are no mesh side weather requests, then no api calls are made.

 Alerts are refreshed every five minutes by default.
 This is configurable via the "settings.yaml" file.
 Due to the nature of the data being requested, this is considered acceptable.
 The NWS does not post its api call limits, but will throttle